brendanberg/L/introduction.md

 # The L Programming Language

+The __L__ Programming Language is a high-level, ... language.

-## Values
+## The Console

 The __L__ interactive console evaluates keyboard input as the programmer enters it.
 This document shows the dialogue between programmer and interpreter to illustrate various concepts in __L__.
 The keyboard input is prefixed by the `>` (greater than) character, or for subsequent lines of a multi-line expression, the `-` (minus) character.
 Console responses have no prefix.

 This guide switches between console transcripts and plain English explanations of the concepts.
 Comprehensive documentation of syntax, type system rules, and operational semantics can be found in the language specification.

+## Values

+__The Empty Type__

 	> _

 The simplest expression is simply the empty type.
 It evaluates to itself, but the interpreter suppresses its display.
-The empty type, or [bottom](http://en.wikipedia.org/wiki/Bottom_type) is a type that has no values.
+The empty type, also known as [bottom](http://en.wikipedia.org/wiki/Bottom_type), is a type that has no values.
 It is commonly used to indicate a void return type.

+__Booleans__

 	> True
 	True